HeleneFi/CollabFlowProcessSpace/README.md

 - Have my own personal profile with all the data necessary for authentication etc etc where I list my intentions, needs/wishes and what I have to share, portable.
 > Example are linked profiles such as what we developed at OuishareLabs Camp, here's [mine](http://helenefi.github.io/) or the project we had at the labscamp in 2013 personalsomething.eu...

-- Have all the projects I am engaged in, held in common/commons with my friends, described as collectives etc, poratble.
+- Have all the projects I am engaged in, held in common/commons with my friends, described as collectives etc, portable.
 > Example [movecommons](http://movecommons.org)

 - 'Bring myself' as a person and my invividual and ourselves as collaborative projects onto/into various platforms or ad hoc mission oriented collaborative spaces, pin ourselves to existing maps, add ourselves to calendars etc…